 The GICHD’s strategy for 2012-2014 focuses on two strategic objectives: worldwide clarity on explosive hazards and high-performing national authorities and ownership.

 We aim to accelerate progress towards a complete and accurate understanding of the extent of the global explosive hazards problem, and the level of its impact on countries, communities and people.

-We support partner countries in the following ways
+We support partner countries in the following ways:

 Our activities enhance the capacities of partner countries in designing and implementing programme-based resource allocation systems.
 We aim to improve performance by supporting decision-making and quality management procedures.

 Our activities support national mine action authorities in strategic management, operations information management, standards (IMAS), international law and extensive outreach activities.
-Our outreach activities are guided by a communications strategy for 2013 – 2014 which was adopted by the management board on 15 April 2013.
+Our outreach activities are guided by a communications strategy for 2013 – 2014 that was adopted by the management board on 15 April 2013.